-- having your licence suspended for a few months (usually 3 or 4 months, depending on the amount of points accumulated) ; or
+- having your licence suspended for a few months (usually 3 or 4 months, depending on the number of points accumulated); or

 - agreeing to continue driving under a period of good behaviour for 1 year.

-You must hold a current Queensland driver licence if you want to choose the good behaviour option.
-If you choose to continue driving under a period of good behaviour for 1 year, you may keep your current licence provided that you do not accumulate more than 1 demerit point during the 12 month period.
+You must hold a current Queensland driver’s licence if you want to choose the good behaviour option.
+If you choose to continue driving under a period of good behaviour for 1 year, you may keep your current licence provided that you do not accumulate more than 1 demerit point during the 12 months.

 If you accumulate 2 or more demerit points during this period, your licence will be suspended for double the original suspension period (i.e. 6-8 months).

-If you are charged with committing a high speed offence (driving more than 40km per hour over the speed limit); and/or you have accumulated more than on point on a good behaviour licence, you may be eligible for a special hardship order.
+If you are charged with committing a high-speed offence (driving more than 40km per hour over the speed limit); and/or you have accumulated more than one point on a good behaviour licence, you may be eligible for a special hardship order.
 Please contact our office for further information as strict time limitations apply.
 You can also see our page on Special Hardship Licenses.